Mabel Hyde Kittredge

-Mabel Hyde Kittredge (September 19, 1867 – May 7, 1955) was an early 20th century home economist and social worker who is best known as a crusader for school-lunches and an author of books on household management.
+Mabel Hyde Kittredge (September 19, 1867 – May 7, 1955) was an early 20th century American home economist and social worker who is best known as a crusader for school-lunches and an author of books on household management.

 Early years

 Kittredge was born in Boston, Massachusetts on September 19, 1867.
 She was the daughter of the well-known and well-to-do Presbyterian pastor Abbott Eliot Kittredge.
 She was raised in New York City and lived there for most of her adult life.

 As a teenager she studied at Miss Porter's School in Farmington, Connecticut.

 Career

 Kittredge advocated for school lunches and started the hot-lunch program in New York City public schools in 1901.
 Afterwards, she continued develop the program for the next two decades, finally succeeding in getting it funded by the Board of Education in 1920.

 Kittredge helped to financially support the Henry Street Settlement founded by her close friend Lillian Wald, and even lived at the settlement briefly in the early 1900s.

 Kittredge became a household adviser because she believed in the importance of the home in national life and because she was shocked by the conditions in which many immigrants lived.
 Like Christine Frederick, she aimed to improve household management in the United States, with a focus on making better, safer food and furnishings available to women with little money and teaching them up-to-date household management techniques.

 Under the umbrella title Association of Practical Housekeeping Centers, she established the first of several "model flats" in a New York City tenement in 1902, declaring: "If household administration is to take its place in the front rank with the other professions of the day, educators as well as women must wake up and realize that the whole housekeeping question is dependent upon scientific management, efficiency, skilled labor, and effective tools."